top of page

-We got the call Friday night.
-This sweet girl was severely malnourished and staring down two brutal nights of single-digit temps with sub-zero wind chills.
-There was nowhere for her to go, so a plea went out to SCARS—and without hesitation, they agreed: this girl needed out of the weather.
+We received the call on Friday night.
+This sweet girl was severely malnourished and facing two brutal nights of freezing temperatures.
+There was nowhere for her to go, so a plea went out to SCARS.
+Without hesitation, they agreed: this girl needed to be rescued from the harsh weather.

-Friday night, we learned quickly she was too tall for our large box trap (6’ long by 28” tall).
-That meant one thing—we needed a bigger solution.
-A call went out to our partners at Topeka/Lawrence Dog Trappers, and Amy immediately stepped up.
-Thank you, Amy.
+Friday night, we quickly realized that Bianca was too tall for our large box trap, which measures 6 feet long by 28 inches tall.
+This meant we needed a bigger solution.
+A call went out to our partners at Topeka/Lawrence Dog Trappers, and Amy immediately stepped up to help.
+Thank you, Amy!

-Early Saturday morning, we set up the Missy Trap in sub-zero wind chills—the kind of cold where your fingers burn and go numb even through gloves.
-You tell yourself to stop complaining, because if your hands hurt that badly with protection, Bianca’s paws are feeling it far worse.
-Huge kudos to Bri, who not only advocated relentlessly for this girl, but was right there in the freezing cold helping set the trap.
+Early Saturday morning, we set up the Missy Trap in sub-zero wind chills.
+It was the kind of cold where your fingers burn and go numb, even with gloves on.
+You tell yourself to stop complaining, because if your hands hurt that badly, Bianca’s paws are feeling it far worse.
+Huge kudos to Bri, who not only advocated relentlessly for this girl but was also right there in the freezing cold helping set the trap.

-The forecast was even colder for the next night, so getting her safe that day was critical.
+The forecast predicted even colder temperatures for the next night, so getting her safe that day was critical.

 After a brief search, I located her and monitored her movements with binoculars.
 A dog in full flight mode is hyper-aware; the smallest sound can send them running.
 I guessed she’d wait until dark to return to the spot where we’d fed her before.